AutoInt: Automatic Integration for Fast Neural Volume Rendering: Neural Volume Rendering

 \subsection{Approximate Volume Rendering for Automatic Integration}

 Automatic integration allows us to efficiently evaluate definite integrals using a closed-form solution for the antiderivative.
-However, the volume rendering equation cannot be directly evaluated with AutoInt because it consists of multiple nested integrations: the integration of radiance along the ray weighted by integrals of cumulative transmittance.
+However, the VRE cannot be directly evaluated with AutoInt because it consists of multiple nested integrations: the integration of radiance along the ray weighted by integrals of cumulative transmittance.
 We therefore choose to approximate this integral in piecewise sections that can each be efficiently evaluated using AutoInt.
-For $N$ piecewise sections along a ray, we give the approximate volume rendering equation and transmittance as
+For $N$ piecewise sections along a ray, we give the approximate VRE and transmittance as where and $\length_i = t_i - t_{i-1}$ is the length of each piecewise interval along the ray.
+Equation~\ref{eqn:approx_vre} can also be viewed as a repeated alpha compositing operation with alpha values of $\absorptionavg_i \delta_i$.
+After some simplification and substitution into Equation~\ref{eqn:approx_vre} (see supplemental), we have the following expression for the piecewise VRE: